UNIVERSITY OF DENVER

 - Never Again!—Since DU alumnus Joel Portman created this Holocaust and genocide awareness organization, CJS has worked with student organizers to help raise awareness across campus and across the community.

-- Office of Internationalization—The Office of Internationalization and CJS/HAI co-sponsored an effort to bring to campus international student group Netzwerk.
+- Office of International Education—The Office of International Education (formerly Internationalization) and CJS/HAI co-sponsored an effort to bring to campus international student group Netzwerk.
 Students had a unique opportunity to talk with local artist and Holocaust survivor Paula Burger at the Holocaust Memorial Social Action Site.

 - Philosophy, Department of—CJS Director Professor Sarah Pessin is joint-appointed faculty in the Department of Philosophy and CJS.
 The two programs partner on the annual Philosophy in the Abrahamic Traditions conference and in bringing in a number of visiting scholars of Jewish philosophy.

 - Religious Studies, Department of—CJS has a strong relationship with the Department of Religious Studies through Professor Alison Schofield, who is joint-appointed by that department and CJS.
 Together, we hosted Dr. Carol Newsom, an internationally renowned Dead Sea Scrolls scholar (2010).

 - Social Justice Living and Learning Community—The Social Justice LLC has co-sponsored with CJS inclusive excellence projects, including the Digital Storytelling for Social Justice Project and programming with 2013 Holocaust Education Program "Light/The Holocaust and Humanity Project".